Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 ﻿=================================================================================
  Advanced Circuits Plugin for Terraria API
-   (c) CoderCow 2012-2013
+   (c) CoderCow 2012-2014
 =================================================================================

 The Revolutionized Wiring
 ---------------------------------------------------------------------------------

-Advanced Circuits is the long awaited revolution of the Terraria wiring mechanism, adding a completely rewritten and extended wiring engine to TerrariaAPI and TShock driven Terraria servers.
+Advanced Circuits is the long awaited revolution of the Terraria wiring mechanism, adding a completely rewritten and extended circuit processing engine to TerrariaAPI and TShock driven Terraria servers.

-Beside keeping and extending Terraria's Vanilla Circuits and components, a new type of circuit is added called "Advanced Circuit" giving players the freedom of building complex systems using binary logic and new types of components.
+Beside keeping and extending Terraria's vanilla circuits and components, a new type of circuit is added called "Advanced Circuit" giving players the freedom of building complex systems using binary logic and new types of components.